Behavioral Medicine Service

 The Tobacco Treatment Service provides tobacco use assessment and intervention for patients treated at Smilow Cancer Hospital and Smilow-affiliated community-based Care Centers across CT, as well as patients referred from the rest of the Yale-New Haven Health System.
 The Service comprises a multidisciplinary team of psychologists, physicians, advanced practice nurses, tobacco treatment specialists, and clinical research staff and provides care that is integrated with patients’ oncology/medical treatments.
 Patients receive evidence-based pharmacological and behavioral tobacco interventions either in-person or via telemedicine.
 Care is predominantly outpatient, but there are opportunities to provide inpatient tobacco use consultations.

-Given the changing landscape of tobacco use, the Service now treats an increasing number of patients, both adolescents and adults, for vaping and other tobacco product use besides combustible cigarettes.
-Moreover, patients who are not interested in quitting are advised of tobacco harm reduction options (e.g., switching from combustible cigarettes to a tobacco product lower on the harm continuum such as e-cigarettes).
+Given the changing landscape of tobacco use, the Service now treats an increasing number of patients, both adolescents and adults, for e-cigarette use and other tobacco product use besides combustible cigarettes.
+Moreover, patients who are not interested in quitting are advised of tobacco harm reduction options (e.g., switching from combustible cigarettes to a non-combustible tobacco product lower on the harm continuum such as e-cigarettes).

 Within the Tobacco Treatment Service, fellows work closely with the Director, a psychologist, to receive specialized training in motivational interviewing/ enhancement techniques and cognitive-behavioral interventions to promote tobacco behavior change.
 They also learn about evidence-based tobacco pharmacotherapies and how to address medication misperceptions and promote medication adherence.
 Fellows participate in weekly Tobacco Treatment service rounds.
 Fellows may also have the chance to participate in research activities conducted through the Service, either by serving as a study therapist or collaborating on scholarly projects.

-The Service supports a number of clinical research projects including an NCI-funded clinical trial of a presurgical smoking cessation intervention for patients with cancer or suspected cancer of smoking cessation interventions for individuals at high-risk for lung cancer and a trial of varenicline for e-cigarette cessation being conducted through the Service.
+The Service supports several clinical research projects including: 1) a NCI-funded clinical trial of a presurgical smoking cessation intervention for patients with cancer or suspected cancer, 2) a NIDA-funded combined clinical trial and imaging study to evaluate CBT for Insomnia as an adjunct to standard tobacco treatment and the neurobiological mechanisms underlying deficient sleep as tobacco relapse risk factor, and 3) NCI-funded clinical trials of e-cigarette cessation interventions being conducted through the Service.
 Fellows can be trained in the delivery of manualized behavioral interventions for clinical trials.
-The Service participates in ongoing research activities stemming from the NCI Cancer Center Cessation Initiative (C3i) and has close collaborations with the Yale Tobacco Center for Regulatory Science (TCORS).
+The Service has close collaborations with the Yale Tobacco Center for Regulatory Science (TCORS) including an ongoing trial to test the effects of e-cigarettes vs. oral nicotine pouches and their constituents (i.e., flavor, nicotine concentration) on cigarette smoking in adults.
 Fellows interested in Tobacco as a Secondary Research placement may serve as a regular member of the Tobacco Service and then as a study counselor or diagnostician to conduct standardized clinical diagnostic interviews/assessments, leading focus group interviews, focused didactics, participating in the implementation of studies in clinic and establishing collaborations with other healthcare providers, and data analyses.

 Transplant Psychology